adrenak/UniDLL/README.md

 ## How to use
 - In Unity, go to `Tools/UniDLL/Dll Creator`
 - Fill the following details
+    - `.NET Compiler`: the version of the compiler to be used
     - `DLL Name`: the name of the DLL that is to be generated
     - `Source`: list of C# sources.
 Add a Folder to add all the `*.cs` files inside it recursively or add a `.cs` file to add a single source file
     - `Defines`: list of compiltation symbols for the DLL